geode-sdk/docs/mods/dependencies.md

 #pragma once

 #include <Geode/loader/Dispatch.hpp>
+// This undef is not strictly required, however the define that follows will throw a warning
+// if MY_MOD_ID happens to be set by some other api and it is not undefined like this.
 #undef MY_MOD_ID
 // You must **manually** declare the mod id, as macros like GEODE_MOD_ID will not
 // behave correctly to other mods using your api.